|Riding Style||All Mountain Freestyle|

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.

 On Snow Feel: Very stable between the feet like camber is and it also doesn’t feel too catchy either.
 The Custom Twin camber has snappy all around kind of ride.

-Powder: This is a camber twin with a centered stance so its not going to have an easy float.
-If you are old school twin camber rider this will be fine but if you are use to Twins with a little more of a bend up in the tip and tail it’s not going to be an easy ride.
+Powder: This is a camber twin with a centered stance so it is not going to have an easy float.
+If you are old school twin camber rider this will be fine but if you are used to Twins with a little more of a bend up in the tip and tail it’s not going to be an easy ride.

 Speed: Just like the Custom in a twin shape.
 Its got a fast base and it’s a pretty stable ride when you pick up speed.
 Night and day difference from the Custom Flying V Twin/ Restricted Custom Flying V.

 Uneven Terrain: Burtons boards have a lot of shock absorption and a great flex that can deal with crowded resort snow very well.

 Edge Hold: It holds a lot better than the Flying V Custom twin.
 It’s got the same edge hold as the directional to twinish original camber model.
 It’s good in most conditions to even borderline hard.
 It’s in the middle to the great side of good.